Ultrahigh threshold nonstabilizer nonlinear quantum error correcting code: Pauli errors

 From the form of (\ref{knilllaflammepauli}) we can see that in general the Knill-Laflamme conditions are not strictly satisfied due to the $ m $-dependence of the matrix $ w $.
 The $ m $-independence is important because diagonalizing the $ w $ matrix defines new operators

 which define the orthogonal error spaces corresponding to different types of errors \cite{nielsen2002quantum}.
 Here $ u $ is a unitary matrix which diagonalizes $ w $.
-If the $ F_j $ errors are $ m $-dependent, then a consistent error correction procedure cannot be defined for a general superposition state of the code words.
+If the $ F_j $ errors are $ m $-dependent, then a consistent error correction procedure cannot be defined for a general superposition state of { $ | C_{m} \rangle $. }

-However, under particular assumptions, we can show that the Knill-Laflamme conditions are approximately satisfied.
+However, under particular assumptions, we can show that the Knill-Laflamme conditions are approximately satisfied. { In the spinor code we only consider encoding states of the form (\ref{scsexp}).
+Spin coherent states have a dominant amplitude in a band

+Hence for large $ N $ we may approximate $ m /N $ by a constant.
 In Appendix \ref{app:klcond}, we show that for errors satisfying

-all the eigenvectors and eigenvalues of (\ref{wmatrix}) become $ m $-independent to a good approximation.
-We generally see that the criterion is better satisfied for small $ | m | $, corresponding to the vicinity of the equator of the Bloch sphere, in agreement with the analysis of the previous section.
-Thus according to the Knill-Laflamme conditions, under the assumption (\ref{klcriterion}), the spinor code can protect against errors of the type (\ref{klerrors}).
+} all the eigenvectors and eigenvalues of (\ref{wmatrix}) become $ m $-independent to a good approximation.
+In this regime the Knill-Laflamme conditions can be satisfied, such that a valid QEC code can be formed.

-We note a quick substitution into the matrix verifies that for an $m$ in the range of $-\sqrt{N}\leq m \leq \sqrt{N}$ for some constant the $a_m$ terms decay at a rate of $O(\frac{1}{\sqrt{N}})$.
-This demonstrates that for large $ N $, the Knill-Laflamme condition becomes exact in this band.
-More precisely, around the equator where $m=0$, the Knill-Laflamme condition becomes exact, which is consistent with the our previous arguments which imply the code works best around the equator.
+{ Let us understand what this means in practice.
+Under condition (\ref{klcriterion}), for a spin coherent state the $ w $-matrix can be taken to be approximately constant, due to the limited range in $ m $, as given in (\ref{mspread}).
+Then on application of the $ \sigma^z_n $ error on the state (\ref{scsexp}), the effect on the state is approximately to multiply by the factor $ m/N $, which is taken to be a constant.
+This does not affect the state to a good approximation for $ N \gg 1 $.
+In this case, there is only one code space, and the correction operation is the identity operation.
+We see that this approach completely omits the existence of other code spaces with $ s < N/2 $, but it is consistent with the projection outcome $ s = N/2 $, as discussed in Sec. \ref{sec:phaseflipdeform}.
+We add that the same deformation factor appearing in (\ref{deformationdef}) appears in (\ref{amdef}). }

-For other types of errors, such as bit flips errors, the same arguments can be repeated using the code words defined along other orientations, similarly to Sec. \ref{sec:bitflip}.
-We also show more formally that the Knill-Laflamme conditions are satisfied approximately for a depolarizing channel, in the sense that for large $ N $ for states in the vicinity of the equator of the Bloch sphere, the code asymptotically is correctable (see Appendix \ref{app:aqec}).
+For other types of errors, such as bit flips errors, the same arguments can be repeated using the { error-free code space basis states} defined along other orientations, similarly to Sec. \ref{sec:bitflip}.
+In Appendix \ref{app:new_akl}, we also show more formally that the Knill-Laflamme conditions are satisfied approximately for a depolarizing channel.
 In this way, we expect that the spinor code approximately can protect against Pauli errors along any axis.